-(c) 50% periodic fixed fee arrangements, wherein either at least 50% of the compensation for services for each annual period during the term of the contract is based on a periodic fixed fee or all of the compensation for services is based on a capitation fee or combination of a periodic fixed fee and a capitation fee.
-A capitation fee is a fixed periodic amount for each person for whom the service provider or the State and local governmental unit assumes the responsibility to provide all needed services for a specified period so long as the quantity and type of services actually provided to covered persons varies substantially; e.g., a fixed dollar amount plan for whom the provider agrees to provide all needed medical services for a specified period.
-A capitation fee may include a variable component of up to 20% of the total capitation fee designed to including all renewal options, must not exceed five years.
-The contract must be terminable by the State and local governmental unit upon reasonable notice without penalty or cause, at the end of the third year of the contract.

-(d) Per-unit fee arrangements, wherein all of the compensation for services is based on a per-unit fee or a combination of a per-unit fee and a periodic fee.
+- (c) 50% periodic fixed fee arrangements, wherein either at least 50% of the compensation for services for each a nnual period during the term of the contract is based on a periodic fixed fee or all of the compensation for services is based on a capitation fee or combination of a periodic fixed fee and a capitation fee.
+A capitation fee is a fixed periodic amount for each person for whom the service provider or the State and local governmental unit assumes the responsibility to provide all needed services for a specified period so long as the quantity and type of services actually provided to covered persons varies substantially; e.g., a fixed dollar amount payable per month to a medical provider for each member of a health maintenance organization plan for whom the provider agrees to provide all needed medical services for a specified period.
+A capitation fee may include a variable component of up to 20% of the total capitation fee designed to protect the service provider against risks such as catastrophic loss.
+The term of the contract, including all renewal options, must not exceed five years.
+The contract must be terminable by the State and local governmental unit upon reasonable notice without penalty or cause, at the end of the third year of the contract. - (d) Per-unit fee arrangements, wherein all of the compensation for services is based on a per-unit fee or a combination of a per-unit fee and a periodic fee.
 A per-unit fee is defined to mean a fee based on a unit of service provided specified in the contract or otherwise specifically determined by an independent third party, such as the administrator of the Medicare program or the State and local governmental unit; e.g., a stated dollar amount for each specified medical procedure performed, car parked or passenger mile is a per-unit fee.
 Separate billing arrangements between physicians and hospitals generally are treated as per-unit fee arrangements.
 The term of the contract, including all renewal options, must not exceed three years.
-The contract must be terminable by the State and local governmental unit on reasonable notice, without penalty or cause, at the end of the second year of the contract term.

-(e) Percentage of revenue or expense fee arrangements, wherein all of the compensation for services is based on a percentage of fees charged or a combination of a per-unit fee and a percentage of revenue or expense fee.
+The contract must be terminable by the State and local governmental unit on reasonable notice, without penalty or cause, at the end of the second year of the contract term. - (e) Percentage of revenue or expense fee arrangements, wherein all of the compensation for services is based on a percentage of fees charged or a combination of a per-unit fee and a percentage of revenue or expense fee.
 During the start up period, however, compensation may be based on a percentage of either gross revenues, adjusted gross revenues or expenses of a facility.
-T he term of the c ontract, including r enewal options, must not exceed two years.
+The term of the contract, including renewal options, must not exceed two years.
 The contract must be terminable by the State and local governmental unit on reasonable notice without penalty or cause, at the end of the first year.
 This type of contract is permissible only with respect to contracts under which the service provider primarily provides services to third parties (e.g., radiology services to patients), and management contracts involving a facility during an initial start up period for which there have been insufficient operations to establish a reasonable estimate of the amount of the annual gross revenues and expenses (e.g., a contract for general management services for the first year of the operations).